Bulgaria: Shot to Death While Trying to Escape

 The Agency of the Federal Commissioner for the Stasi Records in Berlin offers a lot of insight too.
 Some of the cases mentioned here, along with many others, can be found in a publication entitled “Tödliche Fluchten über Bulgarien” (“Deadly Espapes Via Bulgaria” in German only), put together by Christopher Nehring.
 It is available here.

-Another very interesting publication is the book “Flucht aus der DDR über den ‘Eisternen Vorhang’ Bulgariens” (“Escape from the GDR via Bulgaria’s ‘Iron Curtain'”, German only) by Stoyan Raichevsky and Fanna Kolarova.
+Yet another very interesting publication is the book “Flucht aus der DDR über den ‘Eisternen Vorhang’ Bulgariens” (“Escape from the GDR via Bulgaria’s ‘Iron Curtain'”, German only) by Stoyan Raichevsky and Fanna Kolarova.
 It was published by the Foundation for the Study of Communist Dictatorship in Eastern Germany.